DynoTheCrux/mci-app-code/lessons/crash-course-java-1.md

 ## String Concatenation

 in fact, we already used string concatenation.
 The ``+`` operator between strings adds them together to make a new string.
 This process is called **concatenation**.
-The resulted string is the first string put together with the second string.
+The resulting string is the first string put together with the second string.

 ````java
 String firstName, lastName;